EOEPCA/workspace/README.md

 2) Optional: Additional Functionality for Storage and Compute Workspaces

 To enable extended features, the [`prerequisites`](/setup/prerequisites) module must always be installed.
-On top of that, different combinations of storage and workspace setups can be selected depending on the intended use case:
+On top of that, different combinations of storage and workspace setups can be selected depending on the intended use case.
+Example Deployments:

 - [EOEPCA Demo](https://github.com/EOEPCA/workspace/tree/main/setup)